grmpl/StepandHeightcounter/README.md

 1. Keep devices awake: App is running in background, but will not keep the device awake for the whole time!
 I inserted regular alarms, wakeup-triggers and limited wakelocks to be sure that data is processed when necessary and device can sleep the other time.
 2. Write to external storage: All data will be saved to "internal" SD-card.
 App will run without permission, but saving data will not be possible.
+3. Access to physical activity: Access to step sensor needs permission to access physical activity since Android 10+.
+The app will not work without this permission.

-It's my first android application, so the code may be a little bit clumsy at some points. ;-)
+It's my first and only android application, so the code may be a little bit clumsy at some points. ;-)